 I’m going to make a German fighter for the first time in a while.
 And it’s a twin-engine plane.
 I chose Messerschmitt Bf110E.
 In the past, I thought twin-engine aircraft were troublesome because they had many parts and were large.
-Still, after making several twin-engine aircraft in the past, I found the Luftwaffe twin-engine aircraft very interesting.
+Still, after making several twin-engine aircraft, I found the Luftwaffe twin-engine aircraft very interesting.
 I can’t make that much because it seems to take time.

 There are still a lot of other areas that need to be painted in the same color, but for now, I’ve painted all of them together to build them into the fuselage.
 This aircraft has a large canopy, so I think it will be rewarded if you make it in detail.
 This is all I could do.
 I wanted a decal for the cockpit panel.

-2×20 mm machine guns and 4×7.92 mm machine guns are mounted on the nose, and a 7.92 mm machine gun is mounted as a rear rotating machine gun, so it is called a drum magazine.
+2×20 mm machine guns and 4×7.92 mm machine guns are mounted on the nose, and a 7.92 mm machine gun is mounted as a rear rotating machine gun and a drum magazine.
 A lot of spare ammunition is placed around the crew.
 The seatbelt is available separately and is carefully painted.
 The pilot seat is fully attached, and the assistant has only the belt around the waist.
 It has no backrest.
-Unfortunately 7.92, most of this was hidden when the plane was assembled.
+Unfortunately, 7.92, most of this was hidden when the plane was assembled.

 I painted the meter part in gross black.
-I tried to draw the scale in white with a very fine brush, but it didn’t work well.
-If it had had a mold with the scale of the instrument, I could have drawn in a little more detail, but it was a flat part without scale, so this might be the limit.
+I tried to draw the scale in white with a fine brush, but it didn’t work well.
+I could have drawn in a little more detail if it had had a mold with the instrument’s scale, but it was a flat part without scale, so this might be the limit.

-The right-wing and the left-wing were assembled with slightly different parts, so when I tried to assemble them all together, they seemed to mix and disappear, so I assembled them one by one.
+The right-wing and the left-wing were assembled with slightly different parts, so when I tried to make them all, they seemed to mix and disappear, so I built them individually.
 The engine cowl had to be glued to the wing, so it wasn’t easy.
 There are also many parts.

 There is a lot of roughness just by assembling the whole body.
 There are gaps and steps in various places, so I wonder if they can be corrected.
-I’m quite worried.
-After this, I will glue various protrusions, so I think it is time to do the shaping of the aircraft properly.
+I’m pretty worried.
+After this, I will glue various protrusions, so I think it is time to shape the aircraft properly.

 Many of the landing gear parts of this kit are different between the right and the left, so it is easy to get mixed up.
 Along with the engine cowl, a landing gear hangar is also located at the rear of the engine.
 It seems that quite a big tire is stored.
-It was quite difficult to fix this landing gear pole and there were few glue points.
-I thought it would be better to use instant glue to firmly fix the inside which can’t be seen so much.
+It wasn’t easy to fix this landing gear pole, and there were few glue points.
+I thought it would be better to use instant glue to firmly fix the inside, which can’t be seen so much.

 Propeller assembly and engine exhaust.
 There is no hole in the exhaust port, so if I make the opening with a luter later, it may be a little more precise.
 It is troublesome that there are too many muffler pipes.

 I managed to finish the process after using various tools.
-At first, I was fearfully trying to start, but it cannot be helped that at some point, I need to start an aggressive trial.
-The rear machine gun part has a semicircle cut out, so if we have a luter and a thin round file, we can manage.
+At first, I was fearfully trying to start, but it cannot be helped that I need to begin an aggressive trial at some point.
+The rear machine gun part has a semicircle cut out, so we can manage if we have a luter and a thin round file.

 I’m blowing white before yellow to get better color.
 Then I realized that there was a clear part on the front of the wing and that the light or something had not been glued yet.
-I mean, of course, there are no canopy parts, so there are no other clear parts.
-It is out of rhythm to recover these parts when the work is interrupted.
+Of course, there are no canopy parts, so there are no other clear parts.
+Recovering these parts when the work is interrupted is out of rhythm.
 Can a clear epoxy resin or something replace it?

 I undercoated it lightly in black.
 Then, two colors of the Creos German plane camouflage bottles are empty.
 I can’t move forward unless I buy it on the weekend.
-Come to think of it, when I started assembling it, I thought it would be a long time before I could paint, so I forgot to check the stock of paint later.
-Even so, the two colors are empty, so I was careless because the lacquer paint of Creos is used by diluting it, so it is rather slow to decrease.
+When I started assembling it, I thought it would be a long time before I could paint, so I forgot to check the stock of paint later.
+Even so, the two colors are empty, so I was careless because the lacquer paint of Creos is used by diluting it, so it is relatively slow to decrease.

-The work of making a hole in the exhaust pipe with a sharp object which I forgot.
+I made a hole in the exhaust pipe with a sharp object that I had forgotten.
 It was shaved by attaching a fine tip to a motor tool.
 This kind of work should be done before installing the parts.
 It’s hard to handle.

 How should I paint the top of the plane?
-While the wings and horizontal stabilizers look like they’re going to be painted differently on the top and undersides, the painting boundary on the fuselage is kind of fuzzy.
+While the wings and horizontal stabilizers look like they will be painted differently on the top and undersides, the painting boundary on the fuselage is fuzzy.
 In that case, I might not be able to blow the camouflage color on the top by increasing the pressure of the airbrush.
 This is enough for the masking process.

+The organization of the Luftwaffe is complicated, and I don’t know it well.
 According to the instructions, the markings were made by a fighter bomber unit on the Eastern Front of Poland in December 1942.
 I wonder if the 1st Fighter Bomb Wing or something.
-The organization of the Luftwaffe is complicated and I don’t know it well.
 The features are the yellow band of the body and the lower side of the engine cowl, and the wolf head on both sides of the nose.
-It’s kind of like the shark nose you see in US fighter jets during the Vietnam War.
+It’s like the shark nose you see in US fighter jets during the Vietnam War.

-I thought it would not be fun to paint the aircraft because it is quite plain.
-When I finish painting, I can clearly see the color separation of the camouflage pattern, and it’s a twin-engine plane with a wide wing surface, big, powerful, and cool.
+I thought painting the aircraft would not be fun because it is quite plain.
+When I finished painting, I could see the color separation of the camouflage pattern, and it’s a twin-engine plane with a wide wing surface, big, powerful, and cool.

-To be honest, this building was difficult.
-I thought about giving it up because it didn’t have any parts, but anyway, I’m glad that it has a shape.
+This building was complex.
+I thought about giving it up because it didn’t have any parts, but anyway, I’m glad it has a shape.
 Maybe it’s because of my personality, but I can’t continue to be motivated when I keep working on one item.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.